Last Updated: August 29, 2022

 That's how lucky you are if you're a birder in California.
 You only need to find riparian woodlands or eucalyptus groves for sightings of the red-shouldered hawk.
 You can also search for it in residential zones as it frequents bird feeders to hunt sparrows and starlings.

-Other animals on its menu are lizards, crayfish, voles, chipmunks, and snakes.
+There are other animals listed on the menu of red shouldered hawks that consist of lizards, crayfish, voles, chipmunks, and snakes.
 It can perch near a pond for hours, waiting for prey.

 The tail is also a sequence of black and white bands.
 If you don't get the chance to see it in flight, you can still ID it by its reddish-brown underparts when perched on a tree.

-So, which are the best destinations to see California hawks?
+So, which are the best destinations to see California hawks, such as the red shouldered hawks and the others in this review?
 To see the rough-legged hawk, plan a birding trip to Klamath Basin National Wildlife Refuges Complex.

 If you'd like to spot more hawks at once, you'll love the Marin Headlands in Golden Gate National Recreation Area.
 There's a section called Hawk Hill where you can view these raptors from September to November.

-Some of the species you'll be hoping to see are Cooper's hawk, the ferruginous hawk, sharp-shinned hawks, the broad-winged hawk, and the red-tailed one.
+Some of the species you'll be hoping to see are Cooper's hawk, the ferruginous hawks, sharp-shinned hawks, the red-tailed ones, and the broad-winged hawks, which have broad wings that are short and pointed at the ends.

 Frequently Asked Questions